MetPX/sarracenia/doc/sr_subscribe.1.rst

 then it is prefixed with it and taken away when it is completed...
 This gives a mean to avoid processing the file prematurely.

+The **batch** option is used to indicate how many files should be transferred over a connection, before it is torn down, and re-established.
+On very low volume transfers, where timeouts can occur between transfers, this should be lowered to 1.
+For most usual situations the default is fine. for higher volume cases, one could raise it to reduce transfer overhead.
+It is only used for file transfer protocols, not HTTP ones at the moment.

 The option directory  defines where to put the files on your server.
 Combined with  **accept** / **reject**  options, the user can select the files of interest and their directories of residence. (see the  **mirror**